-Artificial leather.
-A leather-like material composed of a textile backing and, typically, a PU or PVC coating.
+Synthetic coated fabrics.
+Leather-like materials composed of a textile backing and, typically, a PU or PVC coating.
+May be referred to as artificial, imitation, vegan, or synthetic leather, or pleather.

 Natural leather.
 Created by tanning animal rawhides.

 Coating.
 A fluid, semi-fluid, or other material, with or without a suspension of finely divided coloring matter, which changes to a solid film when a thin layer is applied to a metal, wood, stone, paper, leather, cloth, plastic, or other surface.